Tam1032/LGSGM---CheapFake/Readme.md

-# A Deep Local and Global Scene Graph Matching for Image-Text Retrieval
+# Multimodal Scene Graph Matching for Cheapfakes Detection*

 This is the repository of the **Multimodal scene graph matching for cheapfakes detection** which is under review in ICMR2024.
 This research is inspired by the SGM and LGSGM [paper](https://arxiv.org/abs/2106.02400).